 2. Visual inspection process

-Locate the fire extinguisher and check the following aspects:
+Locate the fire extinguisher at its designated station.
+Then, systematically check the following:

-• Proper pressure: Check the pressure gauge or indicator on the fire extinguisher to ensure that it is in the green or full zone.
-If the pressure is too low or too high, mark the fire extinguisher as defective and report it for recharging or servicing.
+- Proper pressure: Read the pressure gauge or pressure indicator on the extinguisher body.
+Specifically, the needle or indicator must be in the green or “full charge” zone.
+In contrast, a reading in the red zone — either too low or too high — indicates the extinguisher is not at operational pressure.
+Consequently, mark it as out-of-service and report it immediately for recharging or servicing.

-• Inspection tag: Ensure that the fire extinguisher has a valid and up-to-date inspection tag attached to it.
-The tag should indicate the date and result of the last inspection.
-It should also be signed by the person who performed the inspection.
+- Inspection tag: Verify that a valid, current inspection tag is attached to the extinguisher.
+In particular, the tag must clearly indicate the date and result of the last inspection.
+It must also be signed or initialed by the person who conducted it.
+Consequently, an outdated, missing, or illegible inspection tag is a recordkeeping deficiency that should be corrected immediately and documented.

 3. Physical inspection process

-Remove the fire extinguisher from its mount or bracket and check the following aspects:
+Carefully remove the extinguisher from its mount or bracket.
+Then, inspect the following components in detail:

 4. Testing and verification